Chilli Courgette Cornbread (Gluten-Free)

 Enter your email below to get this recipe sent to your inbox plus get new recipes, baking tips, and updates.

-Gluten-Free Jalapeno Honey Courgette Cornbread is a perfect accompaniment to your barbecues and summer parties.
+Gluten-Free Courgette Cornbread spiked with jalapenos is a perfect accompaniment to your barbecues and summer parties.
 Sweet, savoury and spicy, it makes the most of a glut of courgettes and is so easy to prepare.

 5 from 1 vote